List of Call the Midwife characters: May Turner

 In the 2018 Christmas Special, May Tang comes to England as part of the Hong Kong adoption project.
 However, May's adoption is delayed due to the prospective father's illness.
 It is decided that May isn't suited to living in an orphanage while she waits, so she is fostered by the Turners.
 When the prospective father's illness relapses, the foster placement becomes long-term.

 In Series 9, the Turners look to adopt May, but it is disrupted by May's birth mother, Esther Tang.
 Instead, Esther allows Patrick and Shelagh to be her guardians but not her legal parents.

 In Series 11, May injures her foot on a playground, which Esther attempts to use as grounds to have May removed from the Turners.
 In Series 13, May again finds herself in danger when she is separated from the group on a trip to the seaside and is found struggling in the sea.
 Whilst she initially appears okay, she develops water aspiration and is admitted to hospital to recover.

 May's adoption is finally finalised in Series 14.
+In the series 15 Christmas special, May's little brother Christopher is temporarily taken in by the Turners so he can receive treatment for Wilms' tumour, childhood kidney cancer.

 Harry Chopra

 When her father, Victor Chopra, visited England, Harry was a dentistry student at Liverpool.
 During his stay in England, Victor's health declined so Harry visited his father at Miss Higgins' house.
 This was the first time Harry met Miss Higgins, his biological grandmother.
 Harry stayed with Miss Higgins after his father passed.
 Together they laid flowers bought by Victor in the Thames, on the Hindu traditions typically performed at the Ganges.

 In the 2024 Christmas Special, Harry visited Miss Higgins.
 He helped the others prepare a Christmas meal for lonely members of the community.
 Harry also joined her and others at Nonnatus House on Christmas Day.
 Miss Higgins gifted him a jumper she had knitted, with Nurse Crane's help.

 Harry visited Miss Higgins again in Series 14, as it was his university summer holiday.
 He helped with admin at Dr Turner's surgery and the clinic, like Timothy Turner had done previously.
 Dr Turner also took Harry out on some of his house calls.
 Consequently, Harry considered a switch from dentistry to general practice.

+In the 2025 Christmas special, while the Turner's, most of the senior members of Nonntaus House are in Hong Kong, Hari and Timothy organise a party at Nonntaus House.
+Timothy, under increased pressure trying to work with a locum at the surgery who struggles with delivering babies and trying to look after his siblings, results in a drunken night with other junior doctors and trainee midwives, much to the annoyance of Trixie who is the acting sister-in-charge.